paezha/Spatial-Statistics-Course/Sample Slides/22-Area-Data-III-Slides.md

 Spatial Moving Average Scatterplots
 ========================================================
-- Simulated regression line is flat suggesting randomness
+- First 8 plots: Simulated regression line is flat suggesting randomness
-- Values of variable are independent of their local means
 - Low possibility for non-random spatial pattern
+- Bottom Right: empirical observation is close to 45 degree line (Neighbors of an event are of similar or equal value)

 ***